sergheiz/myUzhapp/README.md

 Ungvar is an opensource project.
-/n The app is developed solely by Android enthusiast who loves his city Uzhhorod in Ukraine.
+\n The app is developed solely by Android enthusiast who loves his city Uzhhorod in Ukraine.

 ## License & copyright